doguWu123/number-increaser/README.md

-# name-generator
+# number-increaser
-Created with CodeSandbox
+Built with Typecript and React!